-- E. Temporary Parking Permits - 1.
-Handicapped A temporary handicapped parking permit may be issued to a College student or employee.
-The issuance of a temporary permit will be at the discretion and judgment of the Student Disability and Academic Engagement Coordinator based upon documentation provided by a health care provider.
-This temporary permit allows a student or an employee to park in a handicapped or employee only space on the College's campuses and centers and may only be valid for up to one academic term or for a specific time frame within the academic term.
-Permits may be renewed for a subsequent term if documentation supports the need for a permit.
-These permits are only valid on at the College's facilities.
-The permit must be displayed and visible. - 2.
-Visitors A visitor may obtain a parking permit for a limited duration of no longer than one week.
-The College Information Center Coordinator is authorized to issue these permits.
-This permit is not valid for an employee or student of the college.
-Visitors may park in any legal parking space on campus (except handicapped parking.) - 3.
-Cosmetology Clients Clients utilizing the services of the Cosmetology Department may be issued a temporary permit to park on campus.
-These permits may be issued each academic year at the discretion of the Cosmetology Program Coordinator.
-Clients may park in Lot K - Faculty, Staff and Handicapped or any legal parking space.
-This permit is not valid for an employee or student of the college. - II.
-Specific Provisions - A. Citations will be issued for violations of the College's Traffic Regulations. - B. The person to whom a vehicle parking decal is issued shall be responsible for all parking and traffic violations of the vehicle for which the permit is issued.
+- A. Citations will be issued for violations of the College's Traffic Regulations. - B. The person to whom a vehicle parking decal is issued shall be responsible for all parking and traffic violations of the vehicle for which the permit is issued.
 Bicycles, motorcycles and mopeds shall be considered vehicles subject to this same traffic regulations. - C. Campus Resource Officers shall have the authority to issue citations for all moving vehicle violations and handicapped parking violations as outlined herein.
-Such moving violations include, but are not limited to: - 1.
-Reckless driving. - 2.
+Such moving violations include, but are not limited to:

+- 1. Reckless driving. - 2.
 Driving in excess of posted speed limits. - 3.
 Failure to obey traffic signs. - 4.
 Failure to obey directions of Campus Resource Officers. - 5.
 Failure to yield right of way at pedestrian crossings. - 6.
 Following too closely. - 7.
 Driving under the influence of alcohol or narcotics. - 8.
 Failure to yield right of way to emergency vehicles. - 9.
 Operating a vehicle in any manner that creates a safety hazard. - D. Campus Resource Officers and other College personnel as authorized by the President shall have the authority to enforce all parking violations except that only Campus Resource Officers shall have the authority to issue citations for handicapped parking violations.
 Such parking violations include, but are not limited to: - 1.
 Parking in a restricted parking lot or zone. - 2.
 Parking on grass (unless signs indicate this is permissible). - 3.
 Blocking any legally parked vehicle. - 4.
 Parking in a no parking zone. - 5.
 Parking in a "visitor" zone. - 6.
 Affixing a parking decal/permit to a vehicle other than that for which it was issued. - 7.
-Parking against traffic flow. - 8.
-Blocking or obstructing traffic, street, crosswalk, sidewalk, fire hydrant, building entrance or exit, or another vehicle properly parked. - 9.
+Parking against traffic flow. - Blocking or obstructing traffic, street, crosswalk, sidewalk, fire hydrant, building entrance or exit, or another vehicle properly parked. - 9.
 Protruding into a lane of traffic. - 10.
 Double parking. - 11.
 Parking on shoulder of road (except where parking is indicated by official signs). - 12.
-Failure of two-wheeled vehicles to park in areas designated for them.

-- 13. Parking a vehicle in any manner that creates a safety hazard. - 14.
+Failure of two-wheeled vehicles to park in areas designated for them. - 13.
+Parking a vehicle in any manner that creates a safety hazard. - 14.
 Leaving a vehicle on campus overnight without notifying a Campus Resource Officer.